A city where Julius Caesar, Charles V, Francis Drake and even Hercules himself have been, could not be an ordinary city. That’s for sure!

 But A Coruña had to be reborn, as we were telling you.
 Alfonso IX refounded it in the thirteenth century, and the port of A Coruña gained importance rapidly.
 The Catholic Kings and Charles V gave a significant boost to its maritime trade, and in 1587 the construction of San Anton’s Castle began, to defend the growing town.

 A timely idea, because two years later, with the scaffolding of the fortress still in place, came the attack of the English corsair Francis Drake and the consequent and heroic defence of the city personified in the figure of Maria Pita.
 Francis surely came emboldened after the recent disaster of the Invincible Armada, which left from A Coruña to England and in the end proved to be quite vincible.

 The trade with America and some other wars kept the A Coruña people occupied for the following centuries, but the nineteenth century brought new ideas that ran freely through a city with a desire for modernity: houses with galleries made of iron, glass and wood and which today are another of the icons of the capital, were multiplied.

 You have to see them, of course.
 And also the Port, the Maria Pita Square and the great stones of the old town, with its several churches, the San Anton Castle, the Santa Maria Collegiate Church… and if after the walk you feel like sitting on the sand and breath in the sea air, you can go down to the beach of Riazor.
-Because having the Bay of Biscay as a neighbour, is another of the lucky things that the people of A Coruña have.
+Because having the Atlantic sea as a neighbour, is another of the lucky things that the people of A Coruña have.